 Here’s how I did it.
 As we live in Washington, DC we are lucky to have relatively convenient access to several major international airports along the east coast (IAD, BWI, PHL, EWR, and JFK).
-JFK, the busiest of all, tends to have the most affordable options.
-More flights to a destination can often lead to lower fares as a result of the competition.
+JFK, the busiest of all, has the most affordable options.
+More flights to a destination can often lead to lower fares because of the competition.

 Amtrak to New York’s Penn Station - $49

 I booked at least two weeks in advance and therefore found the cheapest one-way ticket on Amtrak from DC to NYC.
 Sure you can take the bus for cheaper, but the train is faster, more comfortable and has way better WiFi.
 Perfect for working remotely or on this blog post.

 LIRR from Penn Station to Jamaica Transit Center $10 (during peak travel plus $6 to get to the JFK terminals).

 From Penn Station, there are two options to get to Jamaica Station to catch the AirTrain to JFK- the subway for $2.75 or the Long Island Railroad (LIRR) for $10 during peak times (4-8 pm), outside of those times it’s cheaper.
 I opted for the LIRR which costs more than the subway but is a much faster-one stop on the train I caught.
 From Jamaica Station, everyone must take the AirTrain to get to the terminals at JFK.
 It’s $6 and on the day I passed through there was a problem with the machines and you could only pay in cash!